-Leverage is the use of borrowed money to control some-thing of value.
+Leverage is the use of borrowed money to control something of value.
 Real estate investments for many years have afforded the investor some extreme leverage situ-ations.
 Let's examine leverage.
 If double-digit inflation returns, controlling the maximum amount of real estate may be extremely desirable.
+One way to do that is with an option.